What is BRC?

 • In addition, reviews by competent personnel are required in several areas.

-• Control by an authorized staff member, e.g., releasing equipment after repair or maintenance or adjusting a date code on printed labels.
+• Control by an authorized staff member, e.g., releasing equipment after repair or maintenance or adjusting a date code on printed .

-• Increased requirements for staff training (e.g. HACCP team leader, but e.g. glass breaking procedure).
+• Increased requirements for staff training (e.g. leader, but e.g. glass breaking procedure).

-• Legally , such as Controls Qualified Individual (PCQI) training when to the United States.
+• Legally required training, such as Preventive Qualified Individual (PCQI) training when exporting to the United States.

 BRC 8 TACCP and VACCP requirements

-• (TACCP) is explicitly reflected in the requirements for management verification.
+• Food Defense (TACCP) is explicitly reflected in the requirements for management verification.

 • Not only the external risks, but also the internal risks (read: own staff) are emphasized.